 100 Oman Dr., Nashville, TN 37027

-Standing high on top of a hill in Nashville, TN, you will notice one of he biggest astronomy centers in the state of Tennessee, the Vanderbilt Dyer Observatory.
+Standing high on top of a hill in Nashville, TN, you will notice one of the biggest astronomy centers in Tennessee, the Vanderbilt Dyer Observatory.

-Visitors can enjoy guided tours and the opportunity to learn about and use the telescopes during your visit to the observatory.
+Visitors can enjoy guided tours and the opportunity to learn about and use the telescopes during their visit to the observatory.

 This is the perfect Nashville outing for people who love to do some stargazing.

 In addition to the tours, the observatory hosts several events throughout the year.
-You can come out and enjoy eclipse parties, outdoor concerts, or drop the kids off at summer camp!
+You can come out and enjoy eclipse parties and outdoor concerts or drop the kids off at summer camp!

 21. Tennessee State Prison

-The prison, which you probably recognize from movies like The Green Mile and Ernest Goes to Jail.
+You probably recognize the prison from movies like The Green Mile and Ernest Goes to Jail.

-The history of the prison is very interesting and it definitely wasn’t a place to do “easy time” in prison.
+The history of the prison is fascinating, and it wasn’t a place to do “easy time” in prison.

-Prisoners here were required to wear the striped uniforms and were subject to manual labor.
-Long periods of solitary confinement were also assigned to prisoners here when they misbehaved.
+Prisoners were required to wear striped uniforms and were subject to manual labor.
+Long periods of solitary confinement were also assigned to prisoners when they misbehaved.

-While you can’t go inside, you can drive up and take pictures of the cool castle looking building.
+While you can’t go inside, you can drive up and take pictures of the fantastic castle-looking building.

-There are also certain events that are given permission to use the building throughout the year.
+Certain events are permitted to use the building throughout the year.
 One of these events is a ghost tour-I bet that is cool!